Eckertjeff/WinsSync/README.md

 # WScheduler

-This program is very much a work in progress.

 This progam will log you in to the scheduling server, get your schedule, and then upload it to google calendar.

 Link to compiled program: